Skip to main content

 (2) Provides the curriculum as set forth in rule 4765-24-15 of the Administrative Code;

-(3) Utilizes individuals who hold a current and valid fire instructor certificate in accordance with Chapter 4765-21 of the Administrative Code;
+(3) Utilizes individuals who hold a current and valid fire and emergency services instructor II certificate to teach in accordance with Chapter 4765-18 or Chapter 4765-21 of the Administrative Code, and such certificate must have been current and valid for at least the last three years;

-(4) Has authorization from its authorizing official to provide fire instructor and assistant fire instructor training courses within the fire instructor classification level;
+(4) Has authorization from its authorizing official to provide fire and emergency services instructor training courses within the classification level.

 (H) The executive director shall grant a live fire instructor classification to a chartered program that: